How to film on public streets without falling foul of the council

 The legal position, the practical thresholds, and what to do when a council officer or police officer turns up.

-Filming on a public street in the UK without a permit is legal in certain circumstances and common in practice.
+Filming on a public street in the UK without a formal permit is possible in narrow circumstances and common in practice.
 It is also a reliable source of mid-shoot panic when someone in a hi-vis jacket appears and asks what you’re doing.
-Knowing the actual legal position — rather than the folk knowledge version — changes how you handle that moment.
+Knowing the actual threshold - obstruction, vehicles, equipment, traffic management, and local highway rules - changes how you handle that moment.

 What the law actually says

-There is no UK law that makes filming in a public place illegal.
+There is no single UK film-permit law that makes every public-street shot illegal without paperwork.
 The Highways Act 1980 makes it an offence to wilfully obstruct the highway without lawful authority or excuse.
 The Town Police Clauses Act 1847 has similar provisions.
-These are the powers that matter for street filming — not any media-specific law.
+These are the powers that matter for street filming, alongside whatever local highway-authority process applies where you are shooting.

-The upshot is that a single-camera operator with a handheld camera, walking along a public pavement and filming, is not committing any offence.
-A crew that sets a tripod across a pavement so that pedestrians have to step around it — that’s potential obstruction.
+The upshot is that a single-camera operator with a handheld camera, walking along a public pavement and filming without impeding anyone, is usually below the practical enforcement threshold.
+A crew that sets a tripod across a pavement so that pedestrians have to step around it is in potential obstruction territory.

 What police can and cannot do